top of page

 Click here for more history on sales volume

-Note: It is important to recognize that property values are based on local neighborhoods, so please do not apply this overall average to your specific area/home.
+Note: It is important to recognize that property values are based on local neighborhoods, so please do not apply the overall PPSF average to your specific area/home.
 Call us at 602-300-0374 for a personal home valuation.

 FOMC Interest Rate Changes

-As of this real estate market update, there have been 11 rate increases totaling 5.25% and 3 recent decreases totaling 1%.
-The net affect is a 4.25% increase over a 34-month time span ending in December 2024.
+As of this real estate market update, there have been 11 rate increases totaling 5.25% and 3 decreases totaling 1.75%.
+The net affect is a 3.5% increase over a 46-month time span ending in December 2025.
 These increases caused sales to slow, inventory to increase, and prices to drop.
+The rate as of January 1st, 2026 was 6.15%.

 Average Mortgage Rates by Year